-It was just another warm Friday night of drinking and hollering with the crew, when the blades of the helicopter tore through the sky.
-A moment later the helicopter’s light consumed the shadows we hid in, casting our group as the target for the siege.
+It was just a warm Friday night of drinking and hollering with the crew, when the blades of the helicopter tore through the sky.
+A moment later, the helicopter’s light consumed the shadows we hid in, casting our group as the target for the siege.
 A wail of sirens followed.
 There wasn’t much time.
 Like roaches, we scattered, but only in vain.
 The cops had the whole street surrounded.
-A couple of dizzying hours of booking later, I found myself in handcuffs walking down to KL, the section for 15-17 year olds in Central Juvenile Hall, otherwise known just as’Central’ north of downtown Los Angeles.
+A couple of dizzying hours of booking later, I found myself in handcuffs walking down to KL, the section for 15-17 year olds in Central Juvenile Hall, otherwise known just as ‘Central,’ northeast of downtown Los Angeles.

 But when Monday morning arrived, I got to the waiting room for the hearing and froze as the public defender assigned to “my file” threw a curve-ball at me:

 “There are six felony counts against you,” he said.

 “Two counts of aggravated assault, two counts of robbery, and two counts of attempted grand theft auto.”